FabianMaeurer/TensorCategories.jl/docs/src/Interface/Functors.md

 Thus `eta(X)` is available for decomposable objects as soon as the category can compute `direct_sum_decomposition(X, indecomposables)`.

+The generic `direct_sum_decomposition` method uses decomposition into simple objects and therefore applies to semisimple categories.
+A nonsemisimple Krull–Schmidt model can use the same representation of natural transformations after providing its own `direct_sum_decomposition` method.

 The constructor does not check naturality.
 The supplied components define a natural transformation only if